-The Saint Gotthard Pass is a high mountain pass located in central Switzerland, at an elevation of 2.091m (6,860 feet) above the sea level.
+The Saint Gotthard Pass is a high mountain pass located in central Switzerland, at an elevation of 2.091m (6,860ft) above the sea level.
 The first road over the pass opened in 1830 and connects Airolo in the canton of Ticino, and Göschenen in the canton of Uri.
-It's one of the highest mountain passes of the Alps.
+It's one of the highest mountain roads of the Alps.

 A quick glance at the map, at its sheer drops and serpentine twists and turns, confirms that this is no hype.
 As the road flattens out at the top of the pass, signs will direct you to the National Gotthard Museum, which will teach you the history of the pass and the efforts to make it more easily passable over the years.
 The old hospice beside the road now houses the engaging Museo Nazionale del San Gottardo (May–Oct daily 9am–6pm; Fr.8; SMP), which outlines the history of the pass with models, reliefs, paintings and audiovisual slide-shows.